qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 ......................

 To use and manage bookmarks, you can either use the :guilabel:`Spatial Bookmarks` panel or :guilabel:`Browser`.

-Select :menuselection:`View --> Show Bookmarks manager` or press :kbd:`Ctrl+7` to open the :guilabel:`Spatial Bookmarks`.
+Select :menuselection:`View --> Show Spatial Bookmark Manager` or press :kbd:`Ctrl+7` to open the :guilabel:`Spatial Bookmarks Manager` panel.

-Select :menuselection:`View --> Show Bookmarks manager` or press :kbd:`Ctrl+7`
-to open the :guilabel:`Spatial Bookmarks`.
 Select :menuselection:`View --> Show Bookmarks` or :kbd:`Ctrl+Shift+B` to show
-the Spatial Bookmarks entry in the :guilabel:`Browser` panel.
+the :guilabel:`Spatial Bookmarks` entry in the :guilabel:`Browser` panel.

 You can perform the following tasks: